 The City Council passed resolution 18-1204, calling for action to create and preserve housing that is affordable at all income levels; address racial, social and economic disparities in housing; create infrastructure needed to stabilize housing; fund an Affordable Housing Trust Fund; and fund down payment assistance for first-time homebuyers.
-This resolution is a public acknowledgement that housing, especially affordable housing, is a priority for the City.
-The 2040 Comprehensive Plan also supports affordable housing development.
+This resolution is a public acknowledgement that housing, especially affordable housing development.
 Policy H-32 states "Continue to use City/HRA resources to support affordable rental housing citywide with at least 30 percent of the total rental units (both market-rate and affordable) financially assisted by the City/HRA being affordable to households earning 60 percent or less of AMI with at least: 10% of all units being affordable to households earning 30% of AMI; 10% of all units being affordable to households earning 50% of AMI; and 10% of all units being affordable to households earning 60% of AMI.